-Many people believe that the use of smokeless tobacco is much safer than smoking cigarettes.
+Many people believe that the use of smokeless tobacco is much safer for your dental health than smoking cigarettes or smoking marijuana.
 It is believed that since there is no smoke being inhaled, it will not harm you.
 The truth is, smokeless tobacco is just as addictive and is just as harmful as smoking cigarettes.

 People who use smokeless tobacco place the ground tobacco between their cheek and gum and allow the tobacco juice to absorb into their system.
 The tobacco may be loose or in a mesh pouch.
 Either way it is used, the tobacco is in direct contact with your soft tissue for extended periods of time.
 This can lead to many dangerous oral disorders and diseases.